 Investing in our common stock involves substantial risks.
-The risks described in the section titled "Risk Factors" immediately following this summary may cause us to not realize the full benefits of our strengths or to be unable to successfully execute all or part of our strategy.
+The risks described in the section titled "Risk Factors" may cause us to not realize the full benefits of our strengths or to be unable to successfully execute all or part of our strategy.
 Some of the more significant risks include the following: